Cybotive/Portfolio/README.md

 ### Portfolio
 This is a compilation of some of my public personal projects and Bachelor of Computer Science coursework that gives a glimpse into how I've developed.

-I am willing to show more recent private personal project code on a case-by-case basis.
+I am willing to show more recent private personal project code on a case-by-case basis (my current endeavor is re-learning Android using Kotlin instead of Java).

 Check out the "C# Projects" section of this repo and [Raspberry Pi IR Remote](https://github.com/Cybotive/RaspPi-POST-IrRemote) for my more recent work.
 Additionally you're more than welcome to browse my homepage to check out my other public work.